AdamDemirel/adamdemirel.com/content/happiness.md

 ## The Purpose of Pleasures and Pains

 So basically there are sets of events which are rewards and give you pleasure, and sets of events which are threats and give you pain.
-This is true for both at the moment to moment level, but there is no hierachy here and it is slightly more complex because some events last longer than others, have more intensity, suffer diminishing returns, or change from pleasure to pain (or pain to pleasure) over time.
+But  there is no hierachy here and it is slightly more complex because some events last longer than others, have more intensity, suffer diminishing returns, or change from pleasure to pain (or pain to pleasure) over time.

 But given this list and our perspective on the pleasures and pains available, we can look over this list and see a trend.
 Even if not immediately evident, most if not all of these serve an evolutionary purpose - as Epicurus hinted at.